nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ### 5.3 Set up log rotation for the sync log on the slave nodes

-The following configuration example rotates logs daily and keeps logs for 7 days which should be enough for troubleshooting.
+The configuration synchronization will log events to `/var/log/xroad/slave-sync.log` on the slave nodes.
+The following configuration example rotates those logs daily and keeps them for 7 days which should be enough for troubleshooting.

-Create a new file `/etc/logrotate.d/xroad-slave-sync`:
+Create a new file `/etc/logrotate.d/xroad-slave-sync` on the slave nodes:

 ```
 /var/log/xroad/slave-sync.log {